Skip to main content Skip to main navigation Skip to footer content

 Fresno State provides Faculty, Staff and Administrators (MPP) with the opportunity to apply for time away from work for medical or non-medical reasons for self or for family care.

-There are several types of leave of absences that may be granted to employees depending on their circumstances.
-For more information about the available leave programs, see the options below.
+Several types of leave may be available depending on your specific situation.
+For more details about the available programs, see the options listed below.

 To discuss the need for a Leave of Absence, please contact: